 At Atlantic Reproductive’s Andrology Laboratory, we offer sperm testing, cryopreservation, and preparation for the full range of fertility treatments:

 - Semen Analysis

 - Intrauterine Insemination with an intimate partner or donor sperm

 |Morphology (%normal)||≥4 (Krueger score)|

 The Atlantic Reproductive Andrology Laboratory offers sperm cryopreservation to our male patients.
 This is most often done for men who need to be out of town during an insemination or in vitro fertilization cycle.
-We also offer this service as a way for men to preserve their fertility, most commonly when concerned regarding a future exposure or treatment that could decrease sperm count, such as chemotherapy or radiation.
+We also offer this service as a way for men to preserve their fertility, most commonly when concerned regarding future exposure or treatment that could decrease sperm counts, such as chemotherapy or radiation.

 Intrauterine Insemination (IUI)

 Atlantic Reproductive performs IUI using partner or donor sperm.
 Fresh or frozen sperm will be washed and counted the day of your IUI.
 Washing the sperm prior to insemination avoids irritation of the uterine tissue and improves the chance of successful pregnancy.
 Washed sperm is placed into the uterus in a process similar to a pap smear.
 After insemination, women can resume their usual activities.
 Sperm washing isolates the moving sperm from the sperm sample.
 Therefore, the number of sperm in the washed sample will be less than the number of sperm in the prewashed sample.
 You will have an opportunity to discuss the number of washed sperm and the chance of success with your care provider on the day of insemination.

 At Atlantic Reproductive, we are committed to helping you achieve the best possible outcome.
 We accept sperm from the following sperm banks: